Thursday, November 19, 2020

 - Taking time to constantly monitor and test the Dynamics 365 Business Central solution and make minor or major adjustments to the Extensions.

-Previously, to overcome the difficulties with maintaining Extensions in Dynamics 365 Business Central SaaS, Dynamics Partners used to postpone the update until it is convenient for them to adjust the Extension.
+Previously, to overcome the difficulties with maintaining Extensions in Dynamics 365 Business Central Online, Dynamics Partners used to postpone the update until it is convenient for them to adjust the Extension.
 This resulted in some Dynamics Partners not fully reacting to the Microsoft release cycle.
-Following that, recently, Microsoft introduced the mandatory update policy for Dynamics 365 Business Central SaaS Extensions, which includes strict deadlines that must be met.
+Following that, recently, Microsoft introduced the mandatory update policy for Dynamics 365 Business Central Online Extensions, which includes strict deadlines that must be met.

-Since Microsoft announced the mandatory update policy, regular Extension maintenance in Dynamics 365 Business Central SaaS has become crucial.
-According to Microsoft’s policy, customers now have a 60-day period to perform upgrades of Dynamics 365 Business Central SaaS Extensions, without the ability to postpone.
+Since Microsoft announced the mandatory update policy, regular Extension maintenance in Dynamics 365 Business Central Online has become crucial.
+According to Microsoft’s policy, customers now have a 60-day period to perform upgrades of Dynamics 365 Business Central Extensions, without the ability to postpone.
 As soon as the new Dynamics 365 Business Central release is available, the clock starts ticking.

 - T1 – T30 (Day T): After the latest Dynamics 365 Business Central update, Microsoft alerts administrators, resellers, and ISVs within a time frame of one month until the upgrade is successful.